arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Arduino IDE
 <br></br>

-If Portenta Hat Carrier is paired with Portenta H7 or Portenta C33, consider using following example:
+If Portenta Hat Carrier is paired with Portenta H7 or Portenta C33, consider using the following example:

 ```arduino
 const int actPin = 2;          // the number of the activation pin (GPIO)